Are you thinking of blogging for fun, not profit?

 And this isn’t on a dedicated server.
 Nor even a VPS.
 It’s on one of Krystal’s shared hosting options.

 You need to think carefully about your theme choice.

-In an ideal world you’d be able to have a theme with every conceivable feature that you could possible want and it would still be blazingly fast.
+In an ideal world, you’d be able to have a theme with every conceivable feature that you could possibly want and it would still be blazingly fast.